 Located in the Caribbean, Aruba is an island nation.
 It has a 69.00 km coastline.
-The country is not currently involved in any territory disputes.

 The capital city of Aruba is Oranjestad.
 It was named for King Willem van Oranje-Nassau.
 It has been the capital since around the time the Dutch colonized the island.
 There are a lot of tourist attractions in Oranjestad that include water sports, sightseeing, and shopping.
 Caya G. F. Betico Croes is the most popular shopping street in Aruba.
 It is unique for allowing only human traffic and hydrogen fuelled street cars.
 The climate of the capital is Tropical Moonson.
 It has a wet and dry season with the temperature rarely varying from the annual average of around 83.0°F. The heat is tempered by the northeasterly trade winds which are present all year long.Read more on Aruba's Capital

 Aruba is a North American country covering 180.00 km2. and about 15 times smaller than Rhode Island.
 Its geographic coordinates are 12 30 N, 69 58 W and Oranjestad is the capital city.